lukateg/strength-age/README.md

 -- implement subscription page and whole system for unsubscribe -- header overlaps the layout on the mobileå
 -- fix white mode
+-- modify upload files to not have list below it and instead display files to upload in the dropbox itself.

 BUGS